 What is the current soil temperature in Indiana?

-The current average 2-inch soil temperature across Indiana is 80°F, based on 1 USDA and NOAA monitoring stations.
-Readings range from 80°F to 80°F depending on location and elevation.
+The current average 2-inch soil temperature across Indiana is 79°F, from 1 USDA and NOAA monitoring station.

 When should I apply pre-emergent in Indiana?